Mancini (Brazilian footballer): Return to Inter and then Brazil

-After playing only two official matches in the 2010-2011 season with Inter Milan, on January 12, 2011, he was permanently transferred to Atletico Mineiro, a club in the Brazilian championship, thus returning 8 years later to the team that had launched him.
-At the end of 2010, he was accused of sexual assault and personal injuries against a young Brazilian woman, whom he had met in Milan during a party hosted by Ronaldinho, on the night between December 8 and 9, 2010.
+After playing only two official matches in the 2010-2011 season with Inter Milan, on 12 January 2011, he was permanently transferred to Atletico Mineiro, a club in the Brazilian championship, thus returning 8 years later to the team that had launched him.
+At the end of 2010, he was accused of sexual assault and personal injuries against a young Brazilian woman, whom he had met in Milan during a party hosted by Ronaldinho, on the night between 8 and 9 December 2010.
 Mancini always maintained that the girl was consenting.
 The outcome of the trial is unknown: as reported by Corriere della Sera, in 2019 Mancini's criminal record did not indicate a conviction, which would mean that "in subsequent appeals, Mancini was then acquitted, but also that Amantino, being a first-time offender - if the outcome of the appeal had allowed it - could have benefited from both probation and the 'non-disclosure' of the conviction on the criminal record."
-He scored the first goal of his second adventure in Belo Horizonte on April 7, 2011, in a 7-1 victory against America-TO in the Campeonato Mineiro.
+He scored the first goal of his second adventure in Belo Horizonte on 7 April 2011, in a 7-1 victory against America-TO in the Campeonato Mineiro.
 He concluded the 2011 season with 31 appearances and 3 goals in the Campeonato Mineiro, Série A, Copa do Brasil, and Copa Sudamericana.

 In 2012, he won the Campeonato Mineiro, during which he played 14 matches and scored 3 goals.

-On June 21, 2012, he moved to Bahia, where he signed a contract until the end of the year.
-He made his debut three days later, on June 24, in a league match that ended in a 0-0 draw away against Figueirense.
-He scored his first goal for the Brazilian team on July 22, 2012, during a home match against Coritiba that ended 2-2.
+On 21 June 2012, he moved to Bahia, where he signed a contract until the end of the year.
+He made his debut three days later, on 24 June, in a league match that ended in a 0-0 draw away against Figueirense.
+He scored his first goal for the Brazilian team on 22 July 2012, during a home match against Coritiba that ended 2-2.
 He made 16 appearances for Bahia, 15 in the national championship and one in the Copa Sudamericana.